Blossom Kite Festival

+Annual event in Washington, D.C.

 The Blossom Kite Festival, formerly the Smithsonian Kite Festival, is an annual kite event usually held on the National Mall in Washington, D.C. in late March during the National Cherry Blossom Festival.
-The event's organizers cancelled all kite festivals since 2020 because of concerns related to the ongoing coronavirus pandemic.

 Organization

 The festival was founded in 1967 by aviation pioneer Paul E. Garber, the first curator of the National Air and Space Museum (NASM).
 Until 2010, the Smithsonian Associates, the cultural, educational, and membership division of the Smithsonian Institution organized and sponsored the festival.
 The National Cherry Blossom Festival, Inc. began producing the festival in 2011 and renamed the event to the "Blossom Kite Festival".

 Past Festivals

 Sponsored by the Smithsonian National Associate Program (see S. Dillon Ripley Center) and the NASM, the first annual Smithsonian Kite Carnival (later referred to as the Kite Festival) took place on the National Mall on March 25, 1967.
 Individuals could compete in contests with homemade kites as well as ready-made ones.
 The festival also included kite-making workshops led by Paul Garber, a lecture series, and a special display of kites made by Garber and his wife.

 However, an 1892 law that was still in effect barred the flying of kites, balloons and parachutes within the city limits of Washington, D.C.
 In 1970, the Smithsonian Institution was therefore denied a permit to hold its annual kite flying carnival on the National Mall.
 On April 18, 1970, police arrested 11 people who were protesting the law by flying kites near the Washington Monument.
 As kite enthusiasts were not allowed to have the kite carnival that year in D.C., they moved the event to Fort Washington in Prince George's County, Maryland.
 The law was subsequently changed, permitting the kite carnival/festival to again be held on the National Mall.

 The 2008 Smithsonian Kite Festival was held on Saturday, March 29 on the National Mall.
 The festival, which was tied to the 2008 Summer Olympics to be held in Beijing, China, from August 8 to August 24, 2008, highlighted the art and history of Chinese kites.
 The Smithsonian stated that the Chinese introduced the first kites more than 2,000 years ago.
 According to the Smithsonian, the Chinese first used kites in military affairs for estimating distances and carrying propaganda leaflets, but the kites' influence gradually spread to Western countries to become what the Smithsonian called a “familiar artistic and cultural icon.”
 The Smithsonian stated that kites continue to play an important role in China.

 The 2009 Smithsonian Kite Festival was held on Saturday, March 28, on the Washington Monument grounds.
 The theme of the festival was "Going Green".
 Participants were encouraged to create environmentally and thematically “green” kites from renewable resources such as bamboo and recyclable goods such as paper and cloth.
 Organizers expected to distribute 1,000 free kites to children on a first come, first served basis.